The Revised Proposal is structured around:

 This phase demolishes the western portion of the Galleria Shopping Centre, to facilitate construction of the new Wallace Emerson Community Centre.YIELDS

 This phase involves demolishing the existing Wallace Emerson Community Centre, to facilitate the construction of Block 1.YIELDS

 13,421 square metres non-residential GFA

 This phase consists of the construction of Blocks 2 and 3, as well as several key privately owned, publicly accessible spaces, including Points Plaza, The Mews, and The Allée.YIELDS

 This phase is the final phase, and completes the construction of Block 4.YIELDS

 683 residential units (including 150 affordable units)

 THE DEVELOPERS OF GALLERIA

-Recipients of numerous design awards, and backed by international experience and expertise, ELAD CANADA and Freed come together to Reimagine Galleria.
+Recipient of numerous design awards, and backed by international experience and expertise, ELAD CANADA presents Reimagine Galleria.